containers/fetchit/README.md

 ```

 #### Launch using systemd
-Two systemd files are provided to allow for Harpoon to either be ran as a user or as root.
+Two systemd files are provided to allow for Harpoon to run as a user or as root.
 The files are differentiated by .root and .user.

-Ensure that the `config.yaml` is correctly defined in the systemd service file before attmepting to start the service.
+Ensure that the location of the `config.yaml` is correctly defined in the systemd service file before attempting to start the service.

+NOTE: SELinux is temporarily disabled until the work to define the specific SELinux rules are completed.

 For root
 ```